The Challenge

 Core Mechanism

-Step 1: Continuous Aether Wave Arrives
+Step 1: Continuous Aether Pressure Wave Arrives

-• Source emits continuous wave through aether
+• Source emits continuous longitudinal pressure/density wave through \(SL_{-2}\) aether

-• Wave has frequency ν, amplitude A, wavelength λ
+• Wave has frequency \( \nu \), amplitude \( A \), wavelength \( \lambda \)

 • No discrete photon packets